In Him Ministries:

 • Paul tells us in Romans 5:13-14 that there was no law given from the time of Adam until the time of Moses (Gal.
 3:17; cf. Gen. 15:13; Exod.
 12:40-41; Acts 7:6).
 From Adam to Moses there is no record of anyone keeping the Sabbath.
 In Genesis 2 God speaks of the seventh day of creation week and not the Sabbath.
 Genesis 2:1-3 was a description of what God did, not what God requires us to do.
 There is no reason to believe that God viewed every seventh day as holy.
 God declared that particular day (the actual seventh day of creation week) special and holy because He had completed His work of creation on it.

 3) The Gentile nations were never commanded to keep the Sabbath in the Old Testament, or condemned if they did not.
-If Sabbath observance was meant to be a universal, eternal moral principle then you would expect to find scripture references that condemn the Gentiles for breaking it but there are none.
+If Sabbath observance was meant to be a universal, eternal, moral principle then you would expect to find scripture passages that condemn the Gentiles for breaking it, but there are none.

-• The stranger was commanded to keep the Sabbath while in Jerusalem.
+• The stranger was commanded to keep the Sabbath while they were in Jerusalem.
 A person could choose to live in Israel but just like here, they had to keep the constitutional laws of the land.
 If they were out trying to buy and sell, they would be tempting God’s people to sin.
-If they wanted to keep Passover and the other Jewish feasts they had to be circumcised and become a Jew (Exod.
+If they wanted to keep Passover and the other Jewish feasts the men had to be circumcised and become Jews’ (Exod.
 12:43-49).
-Those who became followers of God would be Israelites in God’s view (Jer.
-12:16) and could participate in the Passover (Exod.
-12:48-49), and the other feasts.
+Those who became followers of God would become Israelites in God’s view (Jer.
+12:16) and could participate in the Passover and the other feasts (Exod.
+12:48-49).

 4) There is no command anywhere in the New Testament for Christians to keep any day of the week holy.